How Michael Flynn goes local to spread Christian nationalism - WTOP News

 The political marriage between a man who once sat at the right hand of President Donald Trump and local extremists in Sarasota County starts in some ways on Jan.
 6, 2021, and with their failed attempts to thwart the democratic process and keep Trump in power.

-It was insurrection day and Flynn, American flag hat atop his head, sat in the VIP section of the rally as Trump urged his supporters to march on the U.S. Capitol and stop Congress from confirming that he had lost the election.
+It was and Flynn, American flag hat atop his head, sat in the VIP section of the rally as Trump urged his supporters to march on the U.S. Capitol and stop Congress from confirming that .

-Less than two miles away, James Hoel, decked out in tactical gear, a walkie-talkie on his chest, advanced past the Capitol barricades with fellow members of the Proud Boys, at the vanguard of the deadly riot.
+Less than 2 miles (3.2 kilometers) away, James Hoel, decked out in tactical gear, a walkie-talkie on his chest, advanced past the Capitol barricades with fellow members of , at the vanguard of the deadly riot.

 There’s no evidence the two men knew each other on that day.
 But in the 21 months since Trump’s fight to stay in office came to an end, their paths and interests have crossed again and again.

-Note: This story has been corrected to show the Flynn-backed school board candidates defeated three candidates, rather than ousted sitting members.